 Note: The spreadsheet below is more up to date than the video after making revisions based upon comments from the authors of the panels.

 For my testing I spent lots of time with each panel to learn the nuances, I watched most of the training videos so that I could judge the quality of the materials as well.
 The video review ended up being over 1.5 hours, which is kind of ridiculous, but it is thorough!
 I even edited out the silence when the processor was working, but it still ended up being absurdly long.
-I can almost guarantee that you will learn many techniques from watching the video through.
+I can almost guarantee that you will learn many techniques from watching the video.

 Please see the notes below for a few updates on things I missed in the video.